Intermunicipal Development Plans

 The completion of an IDP is a new requirement under the Government of Alberta, which requires that all municipalities that share a common boundary adopt an IDP.

 No, your land's existing land use district is not affected by an IDP.
+Instead, IDPs involve future development planning and are developed with consideration to existing land-use policies in areas that are already developed.

 Contact Us